tangro/actions-test/README.md

 Run jest tests, add annotations to failing tests.
 By default it runs `npm run test:ci` but it can be configured: `npm run ${command}`.

+# Versions

+Either use a specific version of this action, or `latest` which should always point to the latest version of `actions-test`.

 # Example job

 ```yml